Skip to content

 IDs minted for use within NMDC

-The NMDC schema specifies legal identifiers for all of its classes.
-All data instances/records that are intended for upload into the NMDC metadata store must have an id field that follows this specification, which is discussed below.
+The NMDC Schema specifies legal identifiers for all of its classes.
+All data instances/records that are intended for upload into the NMDC metadata store must have an id field that follows this specification.
+Ids that are minted at NMDC must match this abstract pattern:

 nmdc:<type-code>-<shoulder>-<blade><.version><_locus>